 False Claims Act Whistleblower Protection for Defense Contractor Whistleblowers

-The anti-retaliation provision of the False Claims Act provides robust protection to any employee, contractor, or agent who is “discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment because of lawful acts done by the employee, contractor, agent or associated others in furtherance of an action under this section or other efforts to stop 1 or more violations of this subchapter.”
+The anti-retaliation provision of the False Claims Act provides robust protection to any employee, contractor, or agent who suffers retaliation "because of lawful acts done by the employee, contractor, agent or associated others in furtherance of an action under this section or other efforts to stop 1 or more violations of this subchapter.”
 31 U.S.C. § 3730(h).

-A whistleblower who prevails in an FCA retaliation action can recover:
+A whistleblower who prevails in an FCA whistleblower retaliation action can recover:

 - reinstatement;